 Emergency Medicine (Certification and Recertification)

 All applications must be complete before they can be reviewed by the Board.
-An application is deemed complete when all required documentation listed on the Application Checklist found in the application packet is received and ready to be reviewed.
+An application is deemed complete when all forms and applicable supporting documentation have been received.
 Incomplete applications will not be reviewed and will be held until the next board review session, meaning you will not be eligible to sit for your exam until the next test administration window.

-**For special 2017 pricing based on earlier application deadlines for the October 2017 specialty examinations, go to ‘Board Certifications’, then the applicable specialty’s homepage and click on the ‘Exam Process, Dates, and Fees’ page link located in the side menu.
-Recertification applicants will find the special 2017 pricing by clicking on the ‘Recertification Fee Schedule’ link on the applicable specialty’s homepage.
+**These are final deadlines.
+For special pricing based on earlier application deadlines for the May, August, and October 2019 specialty examinations, go to ‘Board Certifications’, then to the applicable specialty’s homepage and click on the ‘Exam Process, Dates, and Fees’ page link located in the side menu.
+Recertification applicants will find the special 2019 pricing by clicking on the ‘Recertification Fee Schedule’ link on the applicable specialty’s homepage.

 Oral Certification Examination

 Candidates for initial certification must first successfully complete the written examination before they are permitted to take the oral/simulation examination.
 Oral examinations are not required for every specialty.
 Oral examinations for applicable specialties are offered once a year in Tampa, FL.
 Registration will be mailed to approved candidates approximately three months prior to the exam date.

 Projected Oral Examination Dates:

 Family Medicine Obstetrics

 |Emergency Medicine||April 4-5, 2019|

 The American Board of Physician Specialties (ABPS) provides alternate testing dates for candidates whose religious practices pose a conflict in taking an examination on the published date.
 Click here to see the complete policy for accommodations.